Maceris/quick-restart/README.md

 # Changelog

+**1.3.1**

+* Mark mod as unneeded for network sync so users can connect to others without this mod (via PhantomGamers)

 **1.3.0**

 * Add config option to enable pressing a button to restart, changing the keybind, and how long it needs to be held